-A new series of Rosemary Laing photographs shot on location on a mountaintop in New Zealand.
+A new series of Rosemary Laing photographs shot at Whare Kea on the shores of Lake Wanaka near the Southern Alps and dramatic Mount Aspiring National Park in New Zealand.

 Dan Moynihan’s newest solo exhibition, following The Least I Could Do (2016).
 Moynihan also has a new mirrored brick commission Public Display of Reflection on view at Lyon Housemuseum until 21 July.

 Image: Dan Moynihan Work in Progress (detail) 2006-2007, adhesive stickers and paint, dimensions variable.

 Tim Maguire’s new series of prints, Dice Abstracts, premiered at Tim Maguire | Mixing Numbers: A Survey of Prints and Video 2003–2018 at Maitland Regional Art Gallery in November 2018.
 Drawing on imagery from his 1980s early works – simple landscape elements such as points of light on darkness, horizons, bands of light and reflection – Maguire devised the Dice Abstracts concept.

 These simple elements were initially drawn in charcoal on textured paper and scanned.
 Using the throw of dice, the elements can be combined randomly to determine the base image, its horizontal/vertical orientation and positive/negative nature.
 Repeated three times – one throw for each of the three primary colours red, blue and yellow – the three coloured images are combined digitally.
 In total, there are 13,824 possible Dice Abstracts.
 In the parameters of Maguire’s project, each potential iteration can only be printed once.